 So says John Spencer in Ten Things I've Learned About Creativity, a blog post in Education Re-Think.
 He also says that creativity takes a lot of courage - the courage to overcome the insecurity of being wrong.

 The kind of school atmosphere that Parker has, the kind that allows for re-do's, re-thinks, and do-overs as a regular part of learning is crucial for creativity to blossom.
 Doing multiple drafts of a piece of writing, perseverance in LEGO Robotics, teams charged with real challenges, all these experiences accumulate to form a creative mindset.

 Spencer also says the joyful exuberance of play is often involved in creative endeavors.
 You can see it in the children's faces in the photos - shared purpose, experimentation, the give and take of a small group: it's pretty apparent how we teach creativity!

-I became Head of Robert C. Parker School in 2003.
+I was Head of Robert C. Parker School from July 2003 to June 2017.
 I love walking the halls at school and watching the kaleidoscope of activities and the happiness and fun of the students and teachers.
 Parker's woods and meadows bring beauty into our lives each day.
 It is a great community - everyone pulling together to make a difference for children!